What Are Frankincense and Myrrh?

 Myrrh also boasts a range of health and cosmetic benefits, including:

-- Research suggests Myrrh is a powerful antioxidant – vital for healthy cell function.
+• Antioxidising: Research suggests myrrh is a powerful antioxidant – vital for healthy cell function.
 It may also decrease the risk of developing certain cancers.

 Lifestyle Packaging continues to develop a range of aromatherapy packaging products designed to keep essential oils and medicines safe and secure – retaining their effectiveness on store shelves and in the home to give consumers the results they expect.

-View our range of aromatherapy packaging – including dropper bottles and pipettes for essential oils – or chat with the Lifestyle Packaging expert team to discover how we can work with you to develop bespoke packaging solutions for your products.
+View our range of aromatherapy packaging – including glass bottle droppers and pipettes for essential oils – or chat with the Lifestyle Packaging expert team to discover how we can work with you to develop bespoke packaging solutions for your products.